AFI (band): First three albums (1995–1998)

 AFI signed on to Nitro Records, a record label started by The Offspring's Dexter Holland and Greg K. AFI would remain with the label until the release of the 336 EP (2002).
 In 1996, they released their second album, Very Proud of Ya.
 Two songs from their previous album, "Yurf Rendenmein" and "Two of A Kind", were re-recorded for this album.
 After several tours in support of the album, Kresge decided to leave the group.
 His spot was filled by current AFI bassist Hunter Burgan for the remaining album tour dates.

 Burgan went on to help AFI record Shut Your Mouth and Open Your Eyes (1997) and was invited to become their full-time bassist.
-Jade Puget, a former member of Influence 13 and Havok's close friend, also provided background vocals and additional guitar on the album, making it the first to feature all four current members of the band.
+Jade Puget, a former member of Influence 13 and Havok's close friend, also provided background vocals on the album, making it the first to feature the band's four current members.
 It is also the first album to be copyrighted to the band's official moniker, A Fire Inside.
-Subsequently, the A Fire Inside EP (1998) was released, after which Stopholese left the band and was replaced by Puget.
+Subsequently, A Fire Inside EP (1998) was released, straying into some death rock territory and featuring a cover of the Cure and of the Misfits.
+It was Stopholese's last outing with the band.